Is The Zillow Zestimate Accurate?

 One of the major shortcomings in terms of Zestimate accuracy is that there's obviously no way a computer would be able to know if you installed new flooring, renovated your master bath or installed a new roof.
 Because of this, Zestimates can be significantly lower than a homeowner might have expected.

-Additionally, there are always nuances of each property the either add value or detract from its value.
-Zillow's algorithm is smart but it does not know if you have a massively steep driveway, live in a neighborhood that just raised HOA dues by 200% or if your basement flooded last year.
+There are always nuances of each property the either add value or detract from its value.
+Zillow’s algorithm is smart but it does not know if you have a massively steep driveway, live in a neighborhood that just raised HOA dues by 200% or if your basement flooded last year.

 How is the Zestimate Calculated?